Best Garmin watch 2024 tested and rated: Top picks for November

 How we test Garmin watches

 You'll need to download the Garmin Connect App to sync your watch to your phone.
-It's available on both Android and iOS, and once you've downloaded the app and signed up, you'll be able to connect your Garmin to your phone.
+It's available on both Android and iOS.
+Once you've downloaded the app and signed up, you can begin the pairing process.

 The Garmin Connect app lets you see all your data at a glance in an easy-to-read format.
 Depending on your tracker, it'll give you deeper insights, such as your body battery (based on your sleep data) and your fitness age.
 There are also challenges and in-depth sleep reports for you to keep an eye on.

-As well as this, depending on your watch model, you'll be able to use the Garmin Connect app to use Garmin Coach to download running and cycling training plans and upload them directly to your watch.
-To do this, head to more, then training in the Garmin Connect app.
-You'll then be able to select training plans and download the best one for you depending on your ability and your goals.
+Additionally, depending on your Garmin model, you'll be able to use the Garmin Connect app to use Garmin Coach to download running and cycling training plans and upload them directly to your watch.
+Garmin Coach lives under the 'training' tab in the app and features loads of options to suit all abilities and goals.